Flag of Hezbollah: Imagery

 The symbolism of the fist grasping an assault rifle, which combines elements of the H&K G3 battle rifle and the AK-47, is twofold.
 The rifle is simultaneously symbolic of the party's left-wing ideological roots, sharing in the iconography of similar armed socialist movements.
 The rifle also represents Hezbollah's belief in an armed struggle against oppressive forces.
-However, opponents of Hezbollah interpret the inclusion of the rifle on the flag as proof that the group's aims are intrinsically tied with militant and violent action.
+Opponents of Hezbollah interpret the inclusion of the rifle on the flag as proof that the group's aims are intrinsically tied with militant and violent action.

 A globe can also be found depicted on the flag, symbolizing Hezbollah's global activities.
 Also depicted are a seven-leafed branch and a Quran, further highlighting the group's ties to Islam.

 Text

 The central text on the flag displays the organisation's name; حزب الله (ḥizbu-llāh) which translates to "Party of Allah".
 The 'Alif' (first letter in the word Allah on the flag) extends upwards to form the fist which clenches the assault rifle.